KDE/kdewin-installer/readme.txt

   	4 center checkboxes in package selector page -> not possible yet, see comment in source 8 add reinstall package support
-  	  -> currently by using a remove and install by hand 10 add a switch to select end user/developer operation (developer mode by default) -> in end user mode only the bin packages are visible 12 if remote config is not available only display installed packages 13 add update support
-  	  -> currently implemented by removing old package, installing new package by hand 18 only display firefox proxy option is firefox is installed
+  	  -> currently by using a remove and install by hand 12 if remote config is not available only display installed packages 18 only display firefox proxy option is firefox is installed
     19 in case a file could not be downloaded display a message box printing the reason -> in work